KieranLitschel/80days/firebase backend/HowToCallAPI.md

     * Integer greater than 1.
 * ip_address - The IP address of the user
     * Input as a regular IP address, no need to use escape characters for the bullet points
+* skyscanner - Set to "true" if wish to use Skyscanner API, "false" if you wish to use Victor's